novayo/LeetCode/0104_Maximum_Depth_of_Binary_Tree/README.md

 * Memory Usage: 15.3 MB, less than 81.97% of Python3 online submissions for Maximum Depth of Binary Tree.

 > iteratively

+---

+try_5.py: O(n) O(n)

+* Runtime: 43 ms, faster than 65.46% of Python3 online submissions for Maximum Depth of Binary Tree.
+* Memory Usage: 16.2 MB, less than 77.19% of Python3 online submissions for Maximum Depth of Binary Tree.

+> dfs